 With a sharp brand image, customer focus, portfolio and content that entertains, educates and engages – you can accurately show potential clients what you have to offer them.

-Graphic Design is all about branding, and people who cannot brand themselves well on social media are just a click away from being disregarded from a competitor.
+Graphic Design is all about branding, and people who cannot brand themselves well on social media are just a click away from being disregarded by a competitor.

-You do not have to reinvent yourself as a business, but you have to play to your strengths and show yourself in the best light.
+You do not have to reinvent yourself as a graphic design business, but you have to play to your strengths and show yourself in the best light.